Who we are

 We develop innovative ways to help patients recover, creating a package of care designed around each individual, their preferences and needs.
 We focus on physical and spiritual wellbeing as well as mental health.

-Our history began in 1838 with the opening of our hospital at Northampton offering 'humane' care to the mentally ill.
+Our history began in 1838 with the opening of our hospital in Northampton offering 'humane' care to the mentally ill.
 Over 180 years later, our charitable purpose is the same: to ‘relieve suffering, give hope and promote recovery.’